Recruiters / Leaders / Marketers... Are you nervous of contacting candidates and clients without having their express consent?

 So, if you are a recruiter, recruitment marketer or recruitment leader, and:

-GDPR has caused stupid amounts of disruption – too much disruption.
+GDPR has caused stupid amounts of disruption and confusion.
 Myths were created.
 Data was deleted.
 Business stopped… but at least we are all compliant, eh?

 First – if you are conducting genuine market research (and a good recruiter should!) then: